Analysis: Change on tap whether NCAA goes along or not

 In most cases, it is being paid for.
 But that, along with the couple of grand extra that the biggest schools agreed to give to augment some of these scholarships while also relieving pressure for bigger reform, has always felt like the very least they could do.

-The California bill is reasonable in that it doesn't ask colleges to pay any more to the athletes (even though most could afford it), but rather, gives players a chance to hire an agent, put themselves out on the market and see what they can make.
+The California bill is reasonable in that it doesn't ask colleges to pay any more to the athletes, but rather, gives players a chance to hire an agent, put themselves out on the market and see what they can make.

 Only a very few would have a legitimate chance to get rich from this.
 Many more might make a little something - enough to buy a car, fill up the gas tank, go to dinner, etc. The vast majority of soccer and volleyball and field hockey players wouldn't notice any difference.
 Most fans wouldn't either.